Franz Gruber (actor)

-Franz Gruber (born February 10, 1930) was an actor who played in the Japanese Tokusatsu movie/TV productions (e.g. Ultraman, Ultra Seven, Mighty Jack).
+Franz Gruber (born February 10, 1930) is an American actor mostly known for having played in Japanese Tokusatsu movie/TV productions (e.g. Ultraman, Ultra Seven, Mighty Jack).

-Early life
+Life

-Born in New York City in 1930.
+Gruber was born in New York City in 1930.
 He was the son of German-American doctor Fredrick Gruber (1883-1960) and his wife Maria (1886-1961).
-Franz attended the Columbia University and graduated in 1949.
+Franz attended Columbia University and graduated in 1949.
 After getting a job as a journalist for The New York Times, Franz traveled to Japan to wrote about Japanese culture and religion.
 In 1957, he starting his filming career and played the foreign character in many kaiju films.
 His acting career lasted from 1963 to 1974.
 Returning to the USA, he became a teacher at Brooklyn College Academy until he retired in 1989.
-He married Jennie Rosa in 1955 and had two children (Mark 1960 and Elizabeth 1962).
+He married Jennie Rosa in 1955 and has two children (Mark 1960 and Elizabeth 1962).